 Keith Morse, MD, MBA, is a pediatric hospitalist and Medical Director of Clinical Informatics at Stanford Medicine.
 His work in operational and research informatics focuses on meaningful deployment of machine learning in clinical settings.
-He completed a fellowship in Clinical Informatics at Stanford.
+He serves as Stanford's co-site PI for participation in PEDSnet, an 11-site pediatric research consortium.
+His academic roles include Associate Program Director for Stanford's Clinical Informatics fellowship.

 Clinical Assistant Professor, Pediatrics